fairgelle/kickstarter-analysis/README.md

 The code should using Python version 3.0 and above and there should be no additional libraries necessary.

 ## Findings
-Findings can be found in this [Medium blogpost](https://lsndjie.medium.com/kickstarter-analysis-understanding-successful-campaigns-297400ba5cda).
+Findings can be found in this [Medium blog post](https://lsndjie.medium.com/kickstarter-analysis-understanding-successful-campaigns-297400ba5cda).

 ## Licensing, Authors & Acknowledgements
 Credits to Mickaël Mouillé for providing the data.
 Dataset can be found here on [Kaggle](https://www.kaggle.com/kemical/kickstarter-projects).